 When I work with a community, we establish the mentoring program (aside from the student-run clubs) administration outside of the school.

-The mentoring often happens on campus, but the administration is handled through a carefully selected community liaison and board of directors.
-We establish the foundation program with a church, group of churches, civic group or combination of community organizations.
+The mentoring often happens on campus, but the administration is handled through a carefully selected community liaison.
+We establish the foundation program with a church or a group of churches.
 These groups bear the cost of managing the program (recruiting/matching mentors and administration costs).

 Here is a graphic representation of the structure: